StigLau/scala-monsters/README.txt

-This is a recreation of an old PC game, I believe was named Monsters.
+This is a based on an old PC game, Beast, but does not intend to recreate all its functionality

 The game map consists of a grid with randomly placed boxes, monsters and players.
 The boxes can be pushed, and several can be pushed at once, but they cannot be dragged.
 Hence, if a box ends up by a wall, it probably cannot be used again.